FarmBot/farmbot-js/readme.md

 # Project Status

-**Public Alpha**.
-Were using it in the next version of the Farm Designer and are stabilizing the API as we go.
-API may change without notice, but is mostly functional.
+API may change without notice, but is functional and supports our web app in production today.

 ## Browser Support